Hi and welcome to MelvinBlog Dot Com. Feel free to subscribe to my RSS for future updates.

 My first guest posts are rejected, then i asked why its rejected, then they said me the problems, i corrected it.

-8. Gavin Guest Blog Posts for SEO
+12. Gavin Guest Blog Posts for SEO says

 I am also accepting Guest Blog Posts for an extremely limited time… Anyone interested ples click the active link to be brought to my page otlining what I am looking for from Guest Blog posters